 In the photographs, you will note there are different colours of cookies.
 I divided the dough into three equal portions and added a little bit of brown food colouring to one bowl, and a little bit of peach food colouring to another bowl.
 The third bowl of dough was left without colouring.
 I beat the colours into the dough until well incorporated.

 I pressed the dough with my cookie press, starting with the brown dough first.
-I did not clean out the press after each colour on purpose.
+The canister of the spritzer was not cleaned out after each colour on purpose.
 That is why some of the cookies are a solid colour and others are blended.

 This is just an option.
 You don’t have to use food colouring at all.
 You can also clean the cookie press after you use up each colour to keep the colours from mixing.
 In the end, the taste is what matters most!